tmcw/mapmakers-cheatsheet/README.md

       - US: [US Census](http://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.pdf)
       - Canada: [Geogratis](http://geogratis.gc.ca/site/eng/geoloc)
       - OpenStreetMap: [Nominatim](http://nominatim.openstreetmap.org/)
+      - [Data Science Toolkit](https://github.com/petewarden/dstk) can be useful for local bulk geocoding that would be too much for a hosted service.

 ## Lines

 - Small amounts of data: use [Leaflet](http://leafletjs.com/)
 - Lots of data, or need line labels (are they streets?)?
 Use [TileMill](https://www.mapbox.com/tilemill/)
 - Tons of data, and you don't need line labels?
 Use [datamaps](https://github.com/ericfischer/datamaps).